Salipada Pendatun: Death

 Pendatun died on January 27, 1985, at the Philippine Heart Center in Quezon City after figuring in a road accident.

 Legacy

-The town of General Salipada K. Pendatun, Maguindanao, Pendatun Ave. in Maharlika Village, Taguig City, and the Philippine National Police regional headquarters in Parang, Maguindanao were named after him.
+The town of General Salipada K. Pendatun, Maguindanao del Sur, Pendatun Avenue in Maharlika Village in Taguig, as well as in General Santos City, and the Philippine National Police regional headquarters in Parang, Maguindanao del Norte were named after him.